-(2) T+1 settlement and daily operation ($\S.3$ and $\S.4$)
+(2) T+1 settlement and daily operation (\$23.152 and \$23.153)

-The proposed rule requires a covered swap entity to valuate margin requirements "on at least a daily basis."
+The proposed rule requires a covered swap entity to valuate margin requirements "each business day."
 Further, IM needs to be posted or collected in response to execution of new transactions, changes in a portfolio composition or changes in the required IM amounts resulting from calculations per internal margin models or the standardized look-up table.
-If our interpretation is correct, margin must be posted or collected on the business day following the day a transaction is entered into ("T+1") or on the day the transaction is entered into ("T+0") (see 57368; C.Section.3-2.-d.).
+If our interpretation is correct, margin must be posted or collected on the business day following the day a transaction is entered into ("T+1") or on the day the transaction is entered into ("T+0") (see 59907; D.1) It is understood that this would also be applied to VM.
 (Or if the proposed rule does not necessarily intend to designate the timing of exchanging margin, please advise whether it only intends to require a margin calculation from the business day following the date on which a transaction is entered into.
 Our comment below is made assuming that our interpretation is correct.)